wethesongwriters/wethesongwriters/pages/document-with-sidenav.md

 # Section heading (h1)

 The page heading communicates the main focus of the page.
 Make your page heading descriptive and keep it succinct.
+Avoid lengthy sentences and refger to plain language guidelines.

 We can also use variables in our pages.
 For example, this is the title variable: **{{page.title}}**